dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 Here you can choose several options:

 - **Use a Remote client of Ethereum**: your dappnode machine will use the "DAppNode's ethereum node.
-- **Use a Light client of Ethereum**: your dappnode machine will use a light client of ethereum for communicating with Ethereum.
 - **Use a Full Node**: your dappnode machine will have an Ethereum node and will be full independent from anothers.
-- **OPTION Use remote during syncing or errors**: it's and option, let you to use a remote node in case your ethereum node is syncyng or it is affected by an error.
+- **OPTION Use remote during syncing or errors**: This option lets you to use a remote node in case your ethereum node is syncyng or it is affected by an error.

 <!-- As we said before if you want to know the pros and cons of this decisions, we recommend you to read [select a type of client](./initial-configurations/select-a-client) section. -->